cppcoffee/celeritasdb/wiki/replication-algo.md

 - The instance to recover is `a`.
 - The leader of `a` `La` is `R0`
 - The recovery process is `P`(`P != R0`).

-### Lemma-safe

-A value is safe if no other value could constitute a quorum.

 ## Cases not need to recover: